 Brent welcomes in a new Mayor

-Cllr Arshad Mahmood was yesterday (14 May) elected as the new Mayor of Brent for 2018-19.
+Cllr Ernest Ezeajughi was yesterday (1 May) elected as the new Mayor of Brent for 2019-20.

-Cllr Mahmood was elected at the Annual Meeting of Brent Council as First Citizen of Brent at the Mayor Making Ceremony which took place at Brent Civic Centre.
-The event was attended by councillors from across the borough, as well as representatives from Brent’s voluntary and community organisations.
-Cllr Ernest Ezeajughi was also elected as Deputy Mayor.
+Cllr Ezeajughi became the First Citizen of Brent at the Annual Meeting of Brent Council's Mayor Making Ceremony which took place at Brent Civic Centre.
+The event was attended by councillors from across the borough, as well as representatives from Brent's voluntary and community organisations.
+Cllr Lia Colacicco, who represents Mapesbury ward, was also elected as Deputy Mayor.

 The Mayor will be supporting two charities during his year in office:

 • Sickle Cell Society - First set up as a registered charity in Brent in 1979, the Sickle Cell Society is celebrating 40 years of working alongside health care professionals, parents, and people living with sickle cell to raise awareness of the disorder.
 The Society’s aim is to support and represent people affected by a sickle cell disorder to improve their overall quality of life.

 • Jason Roberts Foundation - The foundation is a registered charity working to support young people to celebrate diversity and promote respect across the UK.
 The Foundation has worked with hundreds of children and young people from the Brent area.
 In recent years the work of the Foundation has broadened to provide a more holistic programme of support, including mentoring, life skills, education and training projects within its wider sports activities and has worked with young people at risk of offending, those excluded from school or struggling in the school curriculum, and young people with physical and learning difficulties.